mulesoft-assets/template-sap2sfdc-customer-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
-The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:
+The several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

-1. Job execution is invoked from triggerFlow (inboundEndpoints.xml) everytime there is a new query executed asking for created/updated Contacts.
+1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Contacts.
 2. During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the SFDC Org B.
 3. The last step of the Process stage will group the users and create/update them in SFDC Org B.
 Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.